HERE AND GONE - Mommy & Me

 In my twenties, I went through some therapy that helped me understand that I have a similar psychological makeup to girls whose mothers have died in middle school to junior high.

 That was a catastrophic loss.
 Irreplaceable.
-I was absolutely Mommy's Girl.
+I was absolutely Mommy's Girl, and really still am.
 She and I have our unique language that nobody else really gets, and a psychic connection we don't talk about to many people.
-(5) She is one of the most gifted, multi-dimensional experimenter-creators I've ever met, and she passed that passion for the arts, crafts, and sciences down to me.
+She is one of the most gifted, multi-dimensional experimenter-creators I've ever met, and she passed that passion for the arts, crafts, and sciences down to me.

 All those times she told me, "I'll try..."
 I was so angry because I believed she just didn't want to.
 Or that the doctors were right and my She-ro had turned out be a stereotypical example of why females had a bad name as the "weaker sex"--everything I stood against.

 Now I understand: when she said she would try, she meant it.

 And she just couldn't.

 She wasn't asking me with her eyes to have pity on her in some "pathetic, weak" way.
 She was truly asking for my understanding, my compassion.
 She was asking me to still love her, in spite of everything she could no longer do.